Skip to content

 8. Ancient landmarks at Delphi Ruins

-It’s one of the most important archaeological sites in Greece to learn about ancient Greek history.
-The importance of the site illustrates the fact that ancient Greeks believed that it’s the center of the World.
+It’s one of Greece’s most important archaeological sites to learn about ancient Greek history.
+The importance of the site illustrates the fact that ancient Greeks believed it was the center of the World.

-It’s a pretty large archaeological site with many ancient ruins of temples, theater, stadion, walls, and many others.
+It’s a pretty sizeable archaeological site with many ancient ruins of temples, theaters, statues, walls, and many others.
 In addition to ancient ruins, it’s situated on the foothill of Mount Parnassus, which offers magnificent landscape views.

 9. Enjoy the famous Santorini

 Santorini is probably the most iconic Greek island.
-You will paint a picture of all-white buildings with light blue roofs when thinking about that island.
+When thinking about that island, you will paint a picture of all-white buildings with light blue roofs.
 It’s one of the dreamiest places for every traveler around the world.

-In addition to the famous Oia village, there are plenty things to do in Santorini.
-You can visit the Ancient There, have a wine tasting, seek the Santorini volcano, discover Red Beach, or hike up to the highest point of the island, which is 565m (1,900 feet) above sea level.
-Even though it’s ridiculously expensive it’s still worth visiting.
+In addition to the famous Oia village, there are plenty of things to do in Santorini.
+You can visit the Ancient There, have a wine tasting, seek the Santorini volcano, discover Red Beach, or hike up to the island’s highest point, 565m (1,900 feet) above sea level.
+Even though it’s costly, it’s still worth visiting.

 10. Shipwreck at Navagio Beach

-Probably you have seen a postcard scenery picture of the beach with a rusty ship.
+You have probably seen a postcard scenery picture of the beach with a rusty ship.
 The “hidden beach” is located on Zakynthos island.
-All the fame goes to the ship Panagiotis which crashed into the picturesque beach due to stormy weather in 1980.
+All the fame goes to the boat Panagiotis, which crashed into the picturesque beach due to stormy weather in 1980.

-The shipwreck itself is only accessible through seaways and gets overcrowded during the peak season.
-There are also trails above the beach, where you can also capture the world-famous desktop picture.
+The shipwreck is only accessible through seaways and gets overcrowded during the peak season.
+There are trails above the beach, where you can capture the world-famous desktop picture.

 It’s the largest among the Cycladic islands in the Aegean Sea.
-It’s the perfect island for those who are looking for a more low-key vibe and a bit more relaxing.
-As it’s one of the largest islands, compared to the surrounding, then there are more diverse things to do for every kind of traveler.
+It’s the perfect island for a more low-key and relaxing vibe.
+As it’s one of the largest islands compared to the surroundings, then there are more diverse things to do for every kind of traveler.

-You will find there countless sandy beaches, villages to stroll around (Apiranthos, Halki, Chora), ancient sightseeings (Portara, Demeter temple, Panagia Drosiani church, Kalamitsia Monastery), learning how to kitesurf, or hiking in the mountains.
+There are countless sandy beaches, villages to stroll around (Apiranthos, Halki, Chora), ancient sightseeing (Portara, Demeter temple, Panagia Drosiani church, Kalamitsia Monastery), learning how to kitesurf, or hiking in the mountains.

-As usual, the Greek Islands get extremely busy during the summer months, then from Folengrados you will find a more secluded island with typical beautiful beaches, white villages, and delicious Greek cuisine.
-It’s located between famous islands Milos and Santorini.
+As usual, the Greek Islands get extremely busy during the summer months.
+Then from Folengrados, you will find a more secluded island with beautiful beaches, white villages, and delicious Greek cuisine.
+It’s located between the famous islands of Milos and Santorini.

-More off-beat destination than it’s usual for Greek Islands because there isn’t that sufficient transportation in between.
-It would be a great place for those who are looking for a Greek island paradise with less traffic.
+More off-beat destination than usual for Greek Islands because there isn’t that adequate transportation in between.
+It would be an excellent place for those looking for a Greek island paradise with less traffic.

 It’s the most common island for day trips from Athens.
 It’s a quaint island because there are no cars.
 They are banned.
 The only transportation options are boats, donkeys, or your legs.

-Hydra offers a bit of a different lifestyle with stone mansions, art, different retreats, charming villages, and the donkeys.
+Hydra offers a different lifestyle with stone mansions, art, various retreats, charming villages, and donkeys.
 It’s an elegant island where you can escape from traffic noise.

 14. Discover the Cosmopolitan Corfu Island

-Corfu is the northernmost Ioanin Island, which is known for its green hilltops, cosmopolitan Corfu Old Town, turquoise beaches, and multi-cultural influences.
-It’s a scenic place, which is surrounded by the crystal clear Ionian Sea.
+Corfu is the northernmost Ioanin Island, known for its green hilltops, cosmopolitan Corfu Old Town, turquoise beaches, and multi-cultural influences.
+It’s a scenic place surrounded by the crystal clear Ionian Sea.

-A few highlights peculiar for Corfu: Visit the Old Town that is listed on the World Heritage site.
+A few highlights peculiar to Corfu: Visit the Old Town listed on the World Heritage site.
 Explore wineries and do some wine tasting.
 Scuba diving to explore the rich sea world.
 Hike some parts on the long Corfu Trail.
 Don’t forget to taste some delicious local dishes like Bianco fish.

 Read more: Best Greek islands for solo travel.

 The highest point in Athens is at the top of Lycabettus Hill.
 Getting to the 277-meter hill has several options.
-You can either go with a car near to the top, use a cable car, or hike up on foot.
-It’s a relatively easy climb and up there you can enjoy 360-degree views of Athens, visit Saint George’s chapel, and have a meal in a restaurant.
-Best place to seek a sunset in Athens.
+You can go with a car near the top, use a cable car, or hike up on foot.
+It’s a relatively easy climb, and up there, you can enjoy 360-degree views of Athens, visit Saint George’s Chapel, and have a meal in a restaurant.
+Best place to seek a sunset at Athens.

 16. See the Aqueduct of Kavala

 A small city located in northern Greece on the shore of the Aegean Sea.
-Kavala is filled with interesting history, ancient architecture, and many options for lazy beach days.
+Kavala has an exciting history, ancient architecture, and many options for lazy beach days.

-The main sights to look at the city are the Aqueduct of Kavala called Kamares, Imaret complex of buildings, iconic Kavala Fortress, Ancient Theatre of Philippi, and charming old town.
+The main sights to look at in the city are the Aqueduct of Kavala called Kamares, the Imaret complex of buildings, the iconic Kavala Fortress, the Ancient Theatre of Philippi, and the charming old town.

 17. Visit Balos Lagoon and Learn to Surf in Kissamos

-Balos beach is arguably the most beautiful place to have a beach day in Crete Island.
+Balos beach is arguably the most beautiful place to have a day at the beach on Crete Island.
 Blessed with long white sandy beaches and turquoise waters, it’s been a long favorite for many visitors.

-Balos Lagoon can be visited mostly in two ways: by car or boat.
-The lagoon is located on a narrow peninsula, and the only way to get there is by ground transportation.
-The closest place to start your journey to Balos is Kissamos, where you find a charming little village and even a surf school where you can learn to surf.
+Balos Lagoon can be visited primarily in two ways: by car or boat.
+The lagoon is on a narrow peninsula, and ground transportation is the only way.
+The closest place to start your journey to Balos is Kissamos, where you will find a charming little village and even a surf school where you can learn to surf.

 18. Walkthrough the Lion Gate at Mycenae

 The Lion Gate marked the entrance of the Mycenae citadel.
 The gates of glorious Mycenae weren’t used for lions, as the name says.
-The name came from the two lions sculpture at the top of the gate.
+The name came from the sculpture of two lions at the top of the gate.

-Mycenae was a wealthy town in ancient times and has an important role in Greek history.
+Mycenae was a wealthy town in ancient times and had an important role in Greek history.
 It was also a hometown for legendary king Agamemnon, who led Greek troops in the Trojan War.
-Currently, you can find a popular archeological site which can be visited as a day trip from Athens.
+Currently, you can find a popular archeological site that can be visited as a day trip from Athens.

 19. Find the hidden Monemvasia

-A hidden town was constructed in MIddle Ages on a small island.
-The town isn’t seen from the mainland and the only way to get there was by boat.
+A remote town was constructed in the Middle Ages on a small island.
+The town wasn’t seen from the mainland; the only way to get there was by boat.
 Just to be protected from the enemies.
 It got its name from the Greek words mone and emvasia, which means “single entrance”.

-Now the Greece hidden gem is connected with the mainland and these old mansions are turned into guest houses, hotels, and shops.
-The best thing to do there is to explore that fascinating middle aged Monemvasia town, search for a couple of churches and other ancient landmarks.
+Now Greece’s hidden gem is connected with the mainland, and these old mansions are turned into guest houses, hotels, and shops.
+The best thing to do there is to explore that fascinating middle-aged Monemvasia town and search for a couple of churches and other ancient landmarks.

 20. Visit the Acropolis of Lindos at Rhodes

-Rhodes is the largest of the Greek Dodecanese islands and is a stunningly beautiful destination for travelers.
-With its soft sandy beaches, crystal-clear waters, ancient ruins, and charming villages, Rhodes has something to offer everyone.
+Rhodes is the largest Greek Dodecanese island and a stunningly beautiful destination for travelers.
+Rhodes has something to offer everyone: its soft sandy beaches, crystal-clear waters, ancient ruins, and charming villages.

 As is usual for Greek islands, there are many places to stay in Rhodes.
 The best fit would be the main capital, Rhodes Town, where you can find accommodation for any budget.